anko/tapsoneer/readme.markdown

 Tests are planned, then run asynchronously with whatever dependencies you like.

-Exports a readable stream that outputs objects corresponding to the appropriate tapson protocol stream.
+Exports a readable tapson protocol stream.

 ## Tutorial